meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 ## Leucine

 You need ~3g of leucine to stimulate muscle protein synthesis (MPS).
 See <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4558471>.
-So any one meal needs to exceed a certain amount of protein.
+So any one meal needs to exceed a certain amount of protein, because if we never stimulate MPS, it&rsquo;s sort of like having a protein-less diet(?).

-HOW MUCH LEUCINE IS IN 100g OF FOOD?
+How much leucine is in 100g of food?
 From nutritiondata.self.com:

     cheese, cheddar           2385 mg
     cheese, gouda             2564 mg